chapeter/docker-nso/README.md

 # To use
 * Fork repo
-* Copy NSO code to base folder
+* Copy NSO signed bin to nso folder
 * Copy NEDs to neds folder
 * docker-compose up